Monroe Wisconsin – Gateway to Cheese Country

 The weekend after Thanksgiving Turner Hall hosts their annual Christkindlmarkt – Old World Holiday Shopping Market Christkindlmarket is a German tradition dating back to the 14th century, the Christkindlmarkt features unique items from hand-selected quality vendors for your holiday gift-giving.

-A few years ago we dined in their Ratskeller Restaurant after our Minhas Brewery Tour.
-I orderd the sauerbraten and Jo chose the Norwegian grilled salmon + roesti.
-The Rathskeller offers good service and decent prices on swiss and american dishes.
+A few years ago my wife and I dined in their Ratskeller Restaurant after our Minhas Brewery Tour.
+I ordered the sauerbraten and Jo chose the Norwegian grilled salmon + roesti.
+The Rathskeller offers good service and decent prices on Swiss and American dishes.
 Jo was well impressed with her salmon.
 However, I felt my sauerbraten was not quite up to par.
 They were handling a wedding reception that same afternoon up in the Grand Hall so the kitchen staff may have been more pressed than usual.
 As I did like the atmosphere and service, I would return for another meal and a second try to measure up to my previous experience with Swiss and German meals.